sheracore/leitner_box/README.md

 # leitner_box
-Telegram bot which provides Leitner courses
+Telegram bot that provides Leitner courses

 ## Postgres
-Change values in brackets to what you set in .env file for db name, user and password.
+Change values in brackets to what you set in the .env file for the db name, user, and password.
 ```commandline
 sudo -u postgres psql
 postgres=# CREATE DATABASE [your db name];